About the Species

 Behavior and Diet

 Dall’s porpoises are usually found in groups averaging between two and 12 individuals, but they have been occasionally seen in larger, loosely associated groups in the hundreds or even thousands of animals.
+Groups may be fluid as they form and break-up to feed and play.
 They are known to associate with Pacific white-sided dolphins and short-finned pilot whales but have also been seen swimming alongside large whales.
 As rapid, social swimmers, Dall’s porpoises are also attracted to fast moving vessels and commonly bowride beside ships.
 They briskly surface while swimming, creating a "rooster tail" of water spray that is a unique characteristic of the species.

 Dall's porpoises emit low-frequency clicks that are presumably used for echolocation.